xairy/raw-gadget/README.md

 USB_UDC_NAME=dummy_udc
 ```

-Below is a table of hardware with various UDCs that was tested with Raw Gadget.
+Below is a table of hardware with various UDCs that were tested with Raw Gadget.

 | Hardware | Kernel | Driver | Device | Works? |
 | :---: | :---: | :---: | :---: | :---: |